thomas-sterber/Meraki_Python3_v1_Library_Scripts/README.md

-# Meraki Python3 v1 API Library
+# Meraki Python3 v1 API Library Scripts
 This repository contains a bunch of simple API scripts based on the Meraki Python3 Library v1.
 For using this scripts you need to have a valid API key